alxagathangel/Auto-CVSM/README.md

 ## FILES

-- To store all the confidential information needed, create a **passkeys.py** file (or use my template with the same name) with the following variables:
+- To store all the confidential information needed, create a **passkeys.py** file with the following variables:

 ```python
 input_dir = 'your_input_directory'